k-kemna/XRD23D/README.md

     - xrd23d_log.txt file contains further information and error messages
 - Wait a second and check the terminal window for more information or potential errors
 - Press any key to close

+---

+For any problems feel free to open an issue by providing the xrd23d_log.txt file